MarcelGarus/server/blog/draft packages.md

-# A New Approach to Package Ecosystems
+# Package Ecosystems
+## A sketch of a package manager for Candy

+program dependencies are pinned by default

 Structure: